Reframing the New Year and Focusing on Progress

 Recovery is not about achieving perfection but about making steady, meaningful progress.
 Progress means different things to different people—whether it’s attending more meetings, practicing mindfulness daily, or reconnecting with loved ones.
 By focusing on small, achievable goals, you can build confidence and a sense of accomplishment.

 One effective way to track progress is by reflecting on where you’ve been and how far you’ve come.
 Journaling can be a powerful tool for this.
 Write about your experiences, challenges, and victories—no matter how small they seem.
-This practice not only helps you stay grounded but also serves as a reminder that every step forward is worth celebrating.
+This practice helps you stay grounded and reminds you that every step forward is worth celebrating.

 Practical Strategies for Progress-Focused Growth